-Inventory consists of avgas, unleaded gas, dyed diesel and glycol and is valued at cost using the first in/first out (FIFO) method.
+Inventory consists of avgas, unleaded gas, dyed diesel, and glycol and is valued at the lower of cost or market using the first in/first out (FIFO) method.
 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items.